chrisdoofer/sql-aog-cluster/README.md

 + 	In default settings for compute require that you have at least 15 cores of free quota to deploy.

 + 	The images used to create this deployment are
-	+ 	DC - Latest Windows Server 2012 R2 Image
+	+ 	DC - Latest Windows Server 2019 Image
-	+ 	SQL Server - Latest SQL Server 2014 on Windows Server 2012 R2 Image or Latest SQL Server 2012SP1 on Windows Server 2012 R2 Image
+	+ 	SQL Server - Latest SQL Server 2019 on Windows Server 2019 Image
-	+ 	Witness - Latest Windows Server 2012 R2 Image

 + 	Once deployed access can be gained by the public IP address of Primary Domain Controller